vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 }
 {% endhighlight %}
 </pre>
-The `TRGWUEG128F4270721` track is *Africa* by *Toto*.
-Note that since the dataset is limited, some similar tracks might not be present in the index.

 Now, if a user have have listened to these three tracks and *liked* them

-- `TRUAXHV128F42694E8` Summer Of '69 by Bryan Adams
+- `TRQIQMT128E0791D9C` Summer Of '69 by Bryan Adams
 - `TRWJIPT128E0791D99` Run To You by Bryan Adams
-- `TRGWUEG128F4270721` Africa by Toto
+- `TRGVORX128F4291DF1` Broken Wings by Mr. Mister

 What should our algorithm suggest next?
 It is straight forward to suggest tracks given a single track, but a sequence of tracks player or liked in real time has a very high cardinality which makes it next to impossible to